 On April 9, 1961, the 27-year-old took to the field of play wearing the colours of Atalanta.
 It had been a match day like any other: a light breakfast, the usual route to the Stadio Atleti Azzurri d’Italia, a team meeting followed by a warm-up on the grass, the pre-match nerves building throughout.

-La Dea, sat in 10th place in Sere A, were hoping to gain ground on their sixth-ranked opponents Sampdoria.
+La Dea were sat in 10th place in Sere A and hoping to gain ground on their sixth-ranked opponents Sampdoria.
 Griffith had been in good form, playing alongside club legends Livio Roncoli (known as The Pharmacist) and Piero Gardoni in a team coached by future Azzurri boss Ferruccio Valcareggi.
 Meanwhile, unable to usurp Griffiths from the starting XI, 22-year-old defender Franco Nodari (who would go on to make more than 160 appearances for the club) had been sent out on loan to Abruzzo side Calcio Chieti.

 The action began, both sides jostling for supremacy, Sampdoria with the upper hand.
 With barely seven minutes gone, visiting striker Ernesto Cucchiaroni advanced with the ball, Griffith rushed to make the challenge.
 The players came together in a violent clash prompting a unified gasp from the crowd – then silence, the gravity of the situation abundantly clear.